-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted in accordance with the recommendations of our board of directors: "FOR" the election of each of the three nominees for director, "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 and "FOR" the approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.
+If you are a stockholder of record and return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted in accordance with the recommendations of our board of directors: "FOR" the election of each of the three nominees for director, "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 and "FOR" the approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.

-If I am a beneficial owner of shares held in "street name" and I do not provide my broker, bank or other agent with voting instructions, what happens?
+If I am a beneficial owner of shares held in "street name" and I do not provide my broker, or other agent with voting instructions, what happens?

-If you are a beneficial owner and do not instruct your broker, bank or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether, pursuant to stock exchange rules, the particular proposal is deemed to be a "routine" matter.
+If you are a beneficial owner and do not instruct your broker, bank or other agent how to vote your shares, the question of whether your broker, or other agent will still be able to vote your shares depends on whether, pursuant to stock exchange rules, the particular proposal is deemed to be a "routine" matter.
 The only routine matter on the agenda for the Annual Meeting is the ratification of appointment of our independent registered public accounting firm (Proposal 2).
-Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
+Brokers, and other agents can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
 Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation, and certain corporate governance proposals, even if management-supported.
-Accordingly, your broker or nominee may vote your shares on Proposal 2.
-Your broker or nominee, however, may not vote your shares on Proposal 1 or Proposal 3 without your instructions.
-Such an event would result in a "broker non-vote" and these shares will not be counted as having been voted on Proposal 1 or Proposal 3.
+Accordingly, your broker, or agent may vote your shares on Proposal 2 even if you do not provide them with voting instructions.
+Your broker, or other agent, however, may not vote your shares on Proposal 1 or Proposal 3 without your instructions.
+For Proposal 1 and Proposal 3, if you are a beneficial owner and do not instruct your broker, or other agent how to vote your shares, it would result in a "broker non-vote" and these shares will not be counted as having been voted on Proposal 1 or Proposal 3.
 Please instruct your bank, broker or other agent to ensure that your vote will be counted.